 When a Child Results From an Extra-Marital Affair

 Adultery is one of the most difficult and painful issues for married couples.
-A partner to stray for a variety of reasons and reconciliation is possible, with the couple moving on to enjoy a stronger, healthier marriage as a result.
-However, forgiveness is not an easy process and there are times when it may not be advisable.
-Adultery does provide grounds to file for divorce in New Jersey.
+A partner can stray for a variety of reasons, and reconciliation is possible, leading to the couple moving on to enjoy a stronger, healthier marriage as a result.
+However, forgiveness is not an easy process and there are times when it may not be possible.
 The situation can be more complex and painful when a child results from an affair.
 As experienced New Jersey family law attorneys, the Law Office of Jordan B. Rickards has outlined some of the issues that need to be addressed in these cases.
 Contact us today for help with your case.

 If the Husband Has an Affair

 - Marital property division: In divorce proceedings, marital property and assets are divided on an equitable basis.
-If a spouse cheated, he or she may have given away marital property or spent money that belonged to both partners on the affair.
+If a spouse cheated, they may have given away marital property or spent money that belonged to both partners on the affair.
 As a result, the non-cheating partner may be entitled to a greater share in any resulting settlement or order issued in the case.

 If the Wife Conceives a Child as a Result of an Affair